moisestech/ml-fundamentals-notes/machine-learning/ml-ud-quiz.md

 ---

 ### **22. True or False.
-Classes, object, attributes, methods, and inheritance are common to all object-oriented programming laguages.**
+Classes, object, attributes, methods, and inheritance are common to all object-oriented programming laguages.
+Choose One.**

 - [ ] True
 - [ ] False